-The \addcontentsline command tells IAT_EX to add information about a section to a file that it keeps to create the table of contents.
+The \addcontentsline command tells LATEX to add information about a section to a file that it keeps to create the table of contents.
 The first argument is the name of the file.
 This will be a file named the same as your document but with the extension .toc.
-The second argument tells IAT_EX what level of heading you add to the file.
+The second argument tells LATEX what level of heading you add to the file.
 The third is the heading text as it will appear in the table of contents.

-In LATEX you can also provide similar table of contents for your figures and tables using the commands \listoffigures and \listoftables .
+In LATEX you can also provide similar table of contents for your figures and tables using the commands \listoffigures and \listoffables.
 We will get back to details how this can be accomplished in section 6.

 If you have many sections of all levels it may make sense to remove the lowest level (subsubsection) from the table of contents in order to shorten it.
-The command \setcounter{tocdepth}{1} is then useful because it allows you to limit the 'depth' of the table of contents.
+By using the \setcounter command to change the table of contents 'depth' (tocdepth), i.e. how many sub levels should be visible in the table of contents, as follows is then useful because it allows you to limit the 'depth' of the table of contents.
 With the argument '1' only sections and subsections will be visible.